BitgesellOfficial/bitgesell/src/test/README.md

 have a `debug.log` file, for example.

-The location of the temporary data directory can be specified with the `-testdatadir` option.
-This can make debugging easier.
-The directory path used is the argument path appended with `/test_common bitgesell/<test-name>/datadir`.
+The location of the temporary data directory can be specified with the path used is the argument path appended with `/test_common bitgesell/<test-name>/datadir`.
 The directory path is created if necessary.